Nakdan Weir

 Where is Gwansuru Pavilion?
 Perched on the eastern banks, overlooking rushing waters a fraction of a kilometer down path (road view).

-Cyclists must cross this weir to continue on the certification path, passing a post office and the Nakdan-bo Certification Center on the southeast side.
+Cyclists must cross this weir to continue on the certification path.
+The Nakdan-bo Certification Center sits on the southeast side.